 As you can probably tell reading this post, I’m on the fence about Gyeongju.
 While some of the places I saw there were picturesque, and the town itself was relatively charming, I think the fact that I shortened a plan two-night stay to one speaks for itself.
 Irrespective of its own merits, Gyeongju simply doesn’t reach (or come close to) the bar set by other “historical” cities in Asia.

-To be even more prescriptive, whether you travel from Seoul to Gyeongju or are coming from Busan or even Daegu, you should make your decision based on two factors.
 If the answer to both 1) Do I have days in my Korea trip that are completely free? and 2) Can I visit Gyeongju without any particular expectations? are “yes,” then I’d recommend spending a day or two here.

 The Bottom Line